mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_bad.md

 ## Next

-[Differences](mydoc_differences.html) will list succinctly the differences between MulleObjC and Objective-C 2.0.
+[Differences](mydoc_differences.html) will list succinctly the differences between mulle-objc and Objective-C 2.0.